HL7/case-reporting/source/pages/_includes/capabilitystatement-ecr-server-intro.md

 active: CapabilityStatement-capabilitystatement-ecr-server-intro
 ---

-This resource defines the expected capabilities
+This resource defines the expected capabilities for both client and serve participating in eCR exchange